open-wa/wa-automate-nodejs/README.md

 ## Group participants [beta]

 As of v1.7.0 you can now add, remove, promote & demote participants for groups.
 The first parameter is the chat id for the group.
-The second parameter is the number to which you are conducting the action to.
+The second parameter is the number to which you are conducting the action.

 ```javascript
 ...